FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Game aborted=Indicates that the game has been aborted.
 Appears in the left and right hand side boxes, as well as in the games list, for aborted games.
 Note that aborted games are removed from the database after 48 hours.

 Standard="Standard" here means "not a variant".
-Selecting this means you play standard intentional chess, not Chess960 or another variant.
-Appears in the "Create a game" menu (http://lichess.org/setup/hook).
+Selecting this means you play international standard chess, not Chess960 or another variant.
+Appears in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

 Unlimited=This is short for "Unlimited time".
 It describes games that have no time controls and can therefore run for an infinite amount of time.
 This sentence appears in many locations, including game pages and the "Create a game" menu.
 Please keep this sentence as short as possible.